 - Consider joining a class or interest group to meet new people and engage in stimulating conversations.

-Focusing on these five domains—cognitive engagement, physical activity, nutrition, social interaction, and health management—can significantly reduce your risk of dementia.
-By incorporating small, consistent changes into your daily routine, you can protect your brain health and improve your quality of life as you age.
+Focusing on these five domains—cognitive engagement, physical activity, nutrition, social interaction, and mental health—can significantly reduce your risk of dementia while also benefiting your overall health.
+By making small, consistent changes to your daily routine, you’re not only protecting your brain but also promoting your heart health, reducing the risk of chronic diseases like diabetes, improving emotional well-being, and enhancing your quality of life as you age.

 Related Articles: Education